wpmetabox/docs/_docs/fields/image-upload.md

 ## Overview

 The image upload field displayes an inline upload area that you can drag and drop images into.
-You can also select images from the Media Library.

 This field is very similar to [image advanced](/fields/image-advanced/).
-The only difference is the image advanced shows a **+ Add Media** button instead of the inline upload area.
+The only difference is the image advanced shows a **+ Add Media** button instead of the inline upload area and this field does not allow to access the Media Library.

 ## Screenshot